The coaching industry has been growing at a double-digit rate for almost a decade…

 Why is this?

-To be blunt–It’s 2019 and most coaches are still following the 2012 entrepreneurial handbook.
+To be blunt–It’s almost 2020 and most coaches are still following the 2012 entrepreneurial handbook.

 So let’s modernize.
 As a 7-figure coach myself and the founder of High Impact Coaching, I’ve had to rethink my strategy to adapt to new business models, new approaches to entrepreneurship, and an ever-changing corporate culture in the U.S.